What Are Contour Lines?

 Best Practices for LiDAR Contours

-• Choose appropriate intervals: 1m for detailed site work, 5m for regional mapping
+1m for detailed site work, 5m for regional mapping.
+Match interval to terrain steepness and intended use.

-• Use DTM, not DSM: contours must represent bare earth, not surface with trees/buildings
+Contours must represent bare earth, not surface with trees and buildings.

 Industry Applications